AnoopPushpad/GoMozChecker/README.md

 ```
 5. Now the last thing to do before running the script is to add the Domain name in "urls.txt", so just paste the list of domain names in urls.txt.

-> Sidenote ⚠️ : Do not insert more than 1000 URLs for checking at once or else you may encounter some errors on the way.
+> Side Note ⚠️ : Do not insert more than 1000 URLs for checking at once or else you may encounter some errors on the way.
 6. Finally we are ready to run the script, now the only thing you need to do is to run the following command:
 ```bash
 python3 main.py